keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 and enhance its functionality by providing more insights into application health status.
-We showed an example where ArgoCD wasn't able to detect that the deployed application is not healthy and used `KeptnTasks` for performing more advanced checks.
+We showed an example where ArgoCD wasn't able to detect that the deployed application is not healthy and used `KeptnEvaluations` for performing more advanced checks.
 In the end, we looked at the first drafts of the potential ArgoCD UI extension and how it can easily display the